Bt3103-Grp15/main/README.md

 # 0319-tips
 ### Remember to add a uifire.js in folder firebase
 template is the same as what was given in the lecture

+# 0326-q
+1. Layout overwrite the router, then there is no need for a /router and also inside of the router there is no need a layout import
+2.